rperry99/html-pong/README.md

 - In his tutorial, he didn't do the styling with CSS, or have separate files.
 All he used was notepad and a single html docuent with script tags.
 - I added the CSS on my own, as well as better organized the project to use separate files for the HTML, CSS, and JS

+## What I added, not part of the tutorial

+- Set the background and paddle/ball colors to variables.
+That way, they can all be changed at once easily